1991–92 in English football: Diary of the season

 8 May 1992 – Phil Neal, the former Liverpool captain, is sacked after more than six years as manager of Bolton Wanderers.
 Neal, 41, oversaw Bolton's relegation to the Fourth Division in 1987 but won them promotion after just one season, and last season he took them to the brink of promotion to the Second Division.
 However, he could only manage them to 13th place in this season's Third Division.
 Two more Third Division clubs make managerial appointments on the same day, as Ossie Ardiles returns to management with West Bromwich Albion, and Ivan Golac steps down as Torquay United manager after failing to keep them in the division.
 With Wes Saunders declining the chance to return to the Torquay manager's job on a permanent basis, the club appoint another senior player, Paul Compton as manager.

 9 May 1992 – Liverpool lift the FA Cup for the fifth time in their history thanks to a 2–0 win over Sunderland at Wembley.
 The goals come from Michael Thomas and Ian Rush, who scores for a record fifth time in the final.

 10 May 1992 – Mike Masters becomes the first American to score at Wembley, doing so for Colchester United in the F.A Trophy Final.

-11 May 1992 – Former England manager Bobby Robson ends two years with PSV Eindhoven in the Netherlands to manage Sporting Lisbon of Portugal.
+11 May 1992 – Former England manager Bobby Robson ends two years with PSV Eindhoven in the Netherlands to manage Sporting CP of Portugal.

 15 May 1992 – Rob Jones pulls out of contention for a place in England's European Championship squad due to a shin splints injury.
 Peter Shreeves is dismissed as team manager of Tottenham Hotspur after one disappointing season back at the helm.

 18 May 1992 – Graham Taylor announces England's 20-man squad for the European Championships.

 19 May 1992 – Portsmouth accept a £700,000 offer from Liverpool for defender John Beresford.

 21 May 1992 – Having secured Newcastle's survival in the Second Division, Kevin Keegan signs a three-year contract to become manager on a permanent basis.

 23 May 1992 – Aldershot Town are formed in place of the bankrupt Aldershot FC, and are applying for a place in next season's Isthmian League Third Division.
-Blackpool become the first team to win promotion on penalties when they defeat Scunthorpe United 4–3 on penalties after a 1–1 draw in the Fourth Division playoff final.
+Blackpool become the second team to win promotion (Torquay United beating Blackpool 5v4 on 31st May 1991 - previous season) on penalties when they defeat Scunthorpe United 4–3 on penalties after a 1–1 draw in the Fourth Division playoff final.

 24 May 1992 – Peterborough United win the Third Division playoff final with a 2–1 win over Stockport County to become founder members of the new Division One and reach the second tier of the English league for the first time in their 32 years as a Football League side.